osinstom/osinstom.github.io/en/_posts/2020-01-13-ovs-afxdp-installation.md

 ./configure --enable-afxdp
 ```

-At this stage, if you use older kernel (e.g. 4.18 or even 5.0.0) you will get the following error during configuration process:
+At this stage, if you use older kernel (e.g. 4.18 or even 5.0.0) you will get the following error during configuration process.
+This error will also appear if the command `sudo make INSTALL_HDR_PATH=/usr headers_install` has not been invoked.

 ```
 configure: WARNING: bpf/xsk.h: present but cannot be compiled